Back to blog

 Step 2: Check admission requirements

-To study in Germany, you need a recognized higher education entrance qualification.
+To study in Germany, you need a higher education entrance qualification (Hochschulzugangsberechtigung).

-That means your school diploma or bachelor's degree must be accepted in Germany.
+That means your school-leaving certificate or bachelor’s degree must be recognised in Germany.

 • language certificate